 If the format is not in this list, it is acceptable to include the Windows file extension.
 When using this form, precede with ‘EXT:’.
 For example, ‘EXT:DXR’ for Macromedia Director Movie File (.dxr file extension).

 Standard encoding is preferred and will be investigated.

+ContainerSpecific-type

+ContainerSpecific-type is a sequence of 0..n any##other.
+This allows any container metadata to be used here.

+ContainerTrackMetadata-type